rajeebkm/starklings-cairo1/README.md

 Make sure you have Rust and Cargo installed with the `default` toolchain.
 With rustup `curl https://sh.rustup.rs -sSf | sh -s`

+To configure your current shell, run: source "$HOME/.cargo/env"

 1. Clone the repo and go in the directory,
    `git clone https://github.com/shramee/starklings-cairo1.git && cd starklings-cairo1`.
 2. Run `cargo run --bin starklings`, this might take a while the first time.